juju-solutions/bundletester/README.md

 BundleTester
 ============

-A simple juju-deployer test runner for bundles.
+A juju-deployer based test runner for bundles.

 This test runner uses the following pattern.
 A bundle has a URL.
 The runner can be run directly from within a bundle checkout or will pull the branch pointed at by the bundle url.
 From there it will attempt to look for a 'tests' directory off the project root.
 Using the rules described below it will find and execute each test within that directory and produce a report.

+This also includes a bundlewatcher script that can be used as a Jenkins script trigger.

 Example Usage
 =============